walterfreeman/ast101/final-projects.md

 * Compare and contrast the attitudes of spaceflight programs in the United States and the Soviet Union/Russia toward women, as astronauts and/or as scientists.
 How have attitudes changed since the beginnings of the Space Race?

+* Research the life of Sally Ride, the first American woman in space.
+Compare the popular acclaim she received as a spaceflight pioneer (at least in America) to the lack of acknowlegement of her sexuality (Ride was a lesbian).
+See for instance
+<https://www.scientificamerican.com/article/recommended-the-real-sally-ride-astronaut-science-champion-and-lesbian/>.
+What do these contrasting narratives -- the popular acclaim given to
+her gender, but the lack of recognition of her sexuality -- say about the state of society during her life?

 * Watch the film *Hidden Figures*, about the experience of three "human computers" working for NASA in the 1960's.
 Then research the lives and work of Grace Hopper and Margaret Hamilton, two pioneering women who made advances in computer science.
-Give your thoughts on their experiences and careers, and how they relate to the experiences of women working in computer science/engineering today.
+Give your thoughts on their experiences and careers, and how they relate to the experiences of women and nonbinary folks working in computer science/engineering today.

 ### Ethnic studies in general